IBM/extract-textual-insights-from-video/README.md

 ![](doc/source/images/service-credentials.png)

 - Click on `New credential` and add a service credential as shown.
-Once the credential is created, copy and save the credentials in a text file for using it in later steps in this code pattern.

 ![](doc/source/images/create-stt-credentials.gif)

+- Once the credential is created, you can copy the credentials using the small two overlapping squares and paste the credentials into **speechtotext.json** file present in the cloned repo.

-- - Back to IBM Cloud, create a [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) service, under `Select a pricing` plan select `Lite` and click on `create` as shown.
+- Back to IBM Cloud, create a [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) service, under `Select a pricing` plan select `Lite` and click on `create` as shown.

 ![nlu-service](doc/source/images/nlu-service.png)

-- In Natural Language Understanding dashboard, click on **Services Credentials**

 - Click on **New credential** and add a service credential as shown.
-Once the credential is created, you can copy the credentials using the small two overlapping squares and save the credentials in a text file for using it in later steps in this code pattern.

 ![](doc/source/images/create-nlu-credentials.gif)

+- Once the credential is created, you can copy the credentials using the small two overlapping squares and paste the credentials into **naturallanguageunderstanding.json** file present in the cloned repo.

 - Back to IBM Cloud, create a [Tone Analyzer](https://cloud.ibm.com/catalog/services/tone-analyzer) service, under `Select a pricing` plan select `Lite` and click on `create` as shown.